 The last step is to set up sending frequency in the fifth step of the campaign wizard and your emails will be sent automatically at the time and frequency you’ve set up.
 Here is an example of how your email campaign looks in the inboxes of your subscribers using the above example of the code:

 If you sell various products or services, you should think about relevant email content for each of your subscribers.
 Segmenting your audience by interests and needs, then using this information to personalize the email content is the best way to deliver exactly what they want.
 So here are several ideas on how you can collect more information about them:

 - Ask your customers to indicate their preferences at the very beginning while filling in your website registration or email sign-up form

 - Customers may edit their profile information on your webpage where you can allow them to indicate their preferences

 - To specify or change their email preferences, subscribers may also use specially created Mailigen profile update forms

-Why you should use XML-based email automation
+Why you should use XML-based email campaigns

 If you are an online retailer or your webpage has regular updates you want to inform customers about, there are several reasons you should use XML emailing:

 - Email campaign facilitates a great part of your daily work.
 Once you create an XML email template, set up the number of items you want to display in an email campaign and send them manually or use them as part of drip campaign automation flow – emails will be sent automatically, and you will be able to focus more on campaign results and optimization.

 - The unlimited number of fields allows you to include in your email content about whatever you need.
 Product prices, discount codes, bonus points, related products – all you need to make your offers more compelling and appealing to your target audience.